 First proclaimed in the City of Ottawa in 2014, this awareness day is held annually on the Tuesday immediately preceding Father’s Day, during International Men’s Health Week.
 Check out the backstory on #MensMHday and how it came to light.

-For 2017, we are pleased to welcome the following municipalities who have proclaimed Tuesday, June 13 as Men’s Mental Health Awareness Day in their communities:
+Last year, the following municipalities proclaimed Tuesday, June 13 as Men’s Mental Health Awareness Day in their communities: